rxdock/rxdock/docs/reference-guide/docking-protocol.rst

 Pose generation
 ^^^^^^^^^^^^^^^

-rDock uses a combination of stochastic and deterministic search techniques to generate low energy ligand poses.
+|Dock| uses a combination of stochastic and deterministic search techniques to
+generate low energy ligand poses.
 The standard docking protocol to generate a single ligand pose uses 3 stages of genetic algorithm search (GA1, GA2, GA3), followed by low temperature Monte Carlo (MC) and simplex minimisation (MIN)